 Topline: The topline should be level when standing and moving and the back strong.

-Body: The Labrador should be short-coupled, with good spring of ribs tapering to a moderately wide chest.
+Body: The Labrador should be short-coupled, with a good spring of ribs tapering to a moderately broad chest.

 Shoulders: The dog’s length from shoulder to rump is equal or slightly longer than its distance from withers to ground.

 Front legs should be straight, and when viewed from the side, the dog’s elbows should be directly beneath the top point of the shoulder blade.